jD91mZM2/termplay/README.md

 ### Runtime requirements

-[libsixel](https://github.com/saitoha/libsixel) is ALWAYS needed (no matter if you use it or not).
+If the sixel feature is enabled (it is by default), [libsixel](https://github.com/saitoha/libsixel) is ALWAYS needed (no matter if you use it or not).
 Example: `sudo apt install libsixel`
 To use the video features, you need [ffmpeg](https://ffmpeg.org/).
 Example: `sudo apt install ffmpeg`
 To use the ytdl features, you need [youtube-dl](https://github.com/rg3/youtube-dl/).
 Example: `sudo -H pip install --upgrade youtube-dl`